jerry-sky/personal-notebook/main/pc-setup.md

 ### Keyboard layout settings

-Install [IBus](https://forums.linuxmint.com/viewtopic.php?t=160272) to allow using non-western keyboard layouts and allow using more than 4 keyboard layouts at once.
+1. Install [IBus](https://forums.linuxmint.com/viewtopic.php?t=160272) to allow using non-western keyboard layouts and allow using more than 4 keyboard layouts at once.
     1. Should any issues arise, follow instructions provided in [this askubuntu.com answer](https://askubuntu.com/a/793046).

+2. For laptops with no dedicated `Menu` key you need to swap `Control_R` with `Menu` to use the `Control_R` key as the `Menu` key:
+    ```bash
+    xmodmap -e "keycode 105 = Menu"
+    xmodmap -e "keycode 135 = Control_R"
+    ```
+    To view list of all keycodes use `xmodmap -pk`.
+    To make this behaviour persistent put above commands into the `.profile` file.

 ### Additional packages